-A. Agency Jurisdiction.
-Under the Administration proposal, the agency will govern the sale and marketing of credit, deposit and payment products and services and related products and services, and will ensure that they are being offered in a fair, sustainable and transparent manner.
-This should include debit, pre-paid debit, and stored value cards; loan servicing, collection, credit reporting and debt-related services (such as credit counseling, mortgage rescue plans and debt settlement) offered to consumers and small businesses.
+The Administration proposes to have the agency oversee the sale and marketing of credit, deposit and payment products and services and related products and services, and will ensure that they are being offered in a fair, sustainable and transparent manner.
+This should include debit, prepaid debit, and stored value cards; loan servicing, collection, credit reporting and debt-related services (such as credit counseling, mortgage rescue plans and debt settlement) offered to consumers and small businesses.
 Our organizations support this jurisdiction because credit products can have different names and be offered by different types of entities, yet still compete for the same customers in the same marketplace.
-Putting the oversight of competing products under one set of minimum federal rules regardless of who is offering that product will protect consumers, as well as promote innovation provides consumers with valuable options and spurs vigorous competition
+Putting the oversight of competing products under one set of minimum federal rules regardless of who is offering that product will protect consumers, promote innovation, provide consumers with valuable options, and spur vigorous competition.

-As with the Administration and H.R.
-1705, we recommend against granting this agency jurisdiction over investment products that are marketed to retail investors, such as mutual funds.
+As with the Administration, we recommend against granting this agency jurisdiction over investment products that are marketed to retail investors, such as mutual funds.
 While there is a surface logic to this idea, we believe it is impractical and could inadvertently undermine investor protections.
 Giving the agency responsibility for investment products that is comparable to the proposed authority it would have over credit products would require the agency to add extensive additional staff with expertise that differs greatly from that required for oversight of credit products.
 Apparently simple matters, such as determining whether a mutual fund risk disclosure is appropriate or a fee is fair, are actually potentially quite complex and would require the new agency to duplicate expertise that already exists within the SEC.
 Moreover, it would not be possible simply to transfer the staff with that expertise to the new agency, since the SEC would continue to need that expertise on its own staff in order to fulfill its responsibilities for oversight of investment advisers and mutual fund operations.
 In addition, unless the new agency was given responsibility for all investment products and services a broker might recommend, brokers would be able to work around the new protections with potentially adverse consequences for investors.
 A broker who wanted to avoid the enhanced disclosures and restrictions required when selling a mutual fund, for example, could get around them by recommending a separately managed account.
 The investor would likely pay higher fees and receive fewer protections as a result.
 For these reasons, we believe the costs and risks of this proposal outweigh the potential benefits.

-The Administration plan is silent on whether the agency should have any authority over insurance products.
-We would recommend that strong consideration be given to providing the agency with jurisdiction over insurance products that are central or ancillary to credit transactions, such as credit, title, mortgage and forced place insurance.
-This would provide the agency with holistic jurisdiction over the entire credit transaction, including ancillary services often sold with or in connection with the credit.
+The Administration's plan wisely provides the agency with jurisdiction over a number of insurance products that are central or ancillary to credit transactions, including credit, title, and mortgage insurance.
+This principal behind this approach is to provide the agency with holistic jurisdiction over the entire credit transaction, including ancillary services often sold with or in connection with the credit.
 Additionally, there is ample evidence of significant consumer abuses in many of these lines of insurance, including low loss ratios, high mark ups, and "reverse competition" where the insurer competes for the business of the lender, rather than of the insurance consumer.
 This federal jurisdiction could apply without interfering with the licensing and rate oversight role of the states.